Language and translation

 - Download a language file, such as the English file, to your

 - Open the language file and make any desired changes to the text appearing after

 - If it’s a new language pack, add the language name to the list of available languages

 Language packs are structured in YAML, similar to Markdown front matter.

 To translate the Wowchemy interface into a new language, follow the above instructions, but name the new file in the form

 XX is the appropriate ISO/RFC5646 language identifier for the translation.

 If you translate the interface into a new language, please consider contributing it by opening a Pull Request on our GitHub.

-To translate the navigation bar, you can edit the default
+To translate the navigation bar for the site’s default language, you can edit the default

 [[main]] instances in